 Mandi Dimitriadis, DipT.

-Mandi is an experienced classroom teacher who recognises the power of technology to enhance teaching and improve educational outcomes.
+Mandi is an experienced classroom teacher who recognizes the power of technology to enhance teaching and improve educational outcomes.
 Mandi has extensive experience with curriculum development and learning, having previously developed programs for the Australian Government’s Department of Education.
 She is passionate about Design Thinking and how best to prepare today’s students for the future.